redlive/pubsub/README.md

 Author: Vilder Eugene
 Created: 01/08/2013
-Description: This is my implemintation of Publish / Subcribe.
+Description: This is my implementation of Publish / Subcribe.

 Usage:
 To set subscribes channels: